vishvAsa/kalpAntaram/kANe/v2p1/03_Duties_and_Privileges_of_varNas.md

 352. FAO Trearea ya: 1 891.
 Ml.
 I. 6.
 13 ; 80 also Jaimini VI.
 6. 16-23 for and VI.
 6. 24-26 for the proposition that wigoro of y, and it gotras were not entitled to perform 78.

-353. mare portat a gara UTI paragr a ŞTATS TE I iig in FATTO ON T. III.
+353. mare portat a gara UTI paragr a ṢTATS TE I iig in FATTO ON T. III.
 22.

 354. Vide privilego No. 8 (rule about making way ) abovo.
 Gau tama (VI.
 21-22 quoted abovo p.
 146 ) namos seven persons, while Vasistha (13.
 68-60) mentione nine persons about this rule.
 Narada has probably these two sutra works in viow here.